Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Appendix 1 : Implementation Details

 \subsubsection{Hyperparameters}

 The PINO and MCNP Solver use the 1D FNO as the backbone models.
 We fix the number of layers and widths as 4 and 32, respectively.
-We choose the best $mode$ in $\{12, 16, 20\}$ for FNO, respectively.
+We choose the best $modes$ (the number of frequency components) in $\{12, 16, 20\}$ for FNO, respectively.
 For PINO and MCNP Solver, we utilize Adam to optimize the neural network for 10000 epochs with an initial learning rate $lr$ and decay the learning rate by a factor of 0.5 every 1000 epochs.
 The batch size is fixed as 200.
 The learning rate is chosen from the set $\{0.02, 0.01, 0.005, 0.001\}$.
 Because the pseudo-spectral methods can naturally stratify the boundary conditions, we fix $\lambda$ as $0$ in this section.
 For PI-DeepONet, we choose the network structure in line with the 1D case in~\cite{wang2021learning} and extend the training iterations to 50000 to ensure the convergence of the model.
-Moreover, we search the hyperparameters $\lambda_1$, $\lambda_2$ and the width of the neural networks in $\{1, 5, 10\}$, $\{1, 5, 10, 25, 50\}$ and $\{80,100, 120 \}$, respectively.
-All hyperparameters are chosen via the validation set with seed 0.
+Moreover, we search the hyperparameters $\lambda_1$, $\lambda_2$ and the width of the neural networks in $\{1, 5, 10\}$, $\{1, 5, 10, 25, 50\}$ and $\{80,100, 120 \}$, respectively. {Because PI-DeepONet-M utilizes an adaptive re-weighting scheme to balance training loss, we do not need to tune the hyper-parameters in PI-DeepONet.} All hyperparameters are chosen via the validation set with seed 0.